Redmond, Washington: Culture

+Since 2010, by city ordinance, Redmond has appointed a poet laureate.

 The Concerts at Marymoor is an annual summer series of concerts held at the amphitheater in Marymoor Park.
 The venue has been host to artists as diverse as Norah Jones, Peter, Paul & Mary, Rob Thomas and Duran Duran.
 When visiting the Seattle area, Cirque du Soleil has set up in Marymoor since the 2004 tour of Varekai when a concrete base was built for them to set up on.
 Since then, tours of Corteo (2006), Kooza (2010), Amaluna (2013), Kurios (2015) and Luzia (2017) have played in this spot.
 Marymoor also hosted the Warped Tour and Cavalia in 2012 and 2014.

 Redmond Saturday Market is the oldest farmer's market in the Seattle area's east side.
 This market is held on Saturdays from May through October on approximately 8,000 square feet of land near the Redmond Town Center.
 The City of Redmond has approved an ordinance that the current market site be preserved for its community and historic significance.